SARAHJANE "SJ" SWANSON

 Education and Experience

-Sarahjane "SJ" Davidson Swanson earned a bachelor of science degree in liberal arts from the University of Houston, then graduated cum laude from South Texas College of Law.
+Sarahjane "SJ" Davidson Swanson earned a B.S. in liberal arts from the University of Houston-Downtown, then graduated cum laude from South Texas College of Law Houston.
 While at STCL, she was admitted to Phi Delta Phi international legal honors fraternity's Wood Inn, and earned the Dean's award for contributions to legal journalism for her work on the law school newspaper, Annotations.
 She also studied comparative law for a semester at The College of England and Wales in London.

 Before law school, SJ spent fifteen years in the energy business, holding management positions with two major Houston Fortune 50 energy companies in their gas pipeline transportation and marketing, and U.S. and international asset management and project development divisions.
-Among other duties, she participated on the development and asset management teams for new cogeneration power plant construction and operations in the Dominican Republic, El Salvador, Pakistan, and the U.S.
+Among other projectss, SJ was part of the development and asset management teams for several new cogeneration power plant construction and operations in the Dominican Republic, El Salvador, and Pakistan.

-Before forming the Swanson Law Firm, SJ was a partner with Irelan Hargis, P.L.L.C., and an associate with Hargis & Harpold, L.L.P.
+Before forming the Swanson Law Firm in 2010, SJ was a partner with Irelan Hargis, P.L.L.C., and an associate with Hargis & Harpold, L.L.P.

 She is licensed by the Supreme Court of Texas and admitted to practice before the U.S. District Courts for the Southern District of Texas.